mariusschlegel/mlflow2prov/README.md

 ## Getting Started

-The repository [`mlflow2prov-quickstart-example`](https://github.com/mariusschlegel/mlflow2prov-quickstart-example) provides a ready-to-run ML project including a prepared MLflow instance that can be used to try out MLflow2PROV.
-Please read [`mlflow2prov-quickstart-example/README.md`](https://github.com/mariusschlegel/mlflow2prov-quickstart-example/blob/main/README.md) for detailed instructions.
+The directory `examples/quickstart-example/` provides a ready-to-run ML project including a prepared MLflow instance that can be used to try out MLflow2PROV.
+Please read [`examples/quickstart-example/README.md`](examples/quickstart-example/README.md) for detailed instructions.

 ## Usage